Creating a Single Page Application

 Follow these guidelines for the SPA object XML definition file:

-• Each SPA implementation in the SuiteApp project must have its own SPA object definition XML file stored in the Objects folder.
+• Each SPA in the SuiteApp project needs its own SPA object definition XML file in the Objects folder.

-• The scriptid specified in the object definition must match the file name of the SPA object definition file.
+• The scriptid specified in the object definition must match the SPA object definition file name.

-• The paths specified in the object definition are absolute paths relative to the root of the src/FileCabinet/ folder.
+• The paths specified in the object definition are relative to the src/FileCabinet/ folder.
 Take note of the following:

-• The target location for the SPA folder must be inside src/FileCabinet/SuiteApps/<ApplicationID>/ (where the transpiled files will be saved after running the build).
-In the XML definition, you do not need to include src/FileCabinet in the path.
+• The target location for the SPA folder is inside src/FileCabinet/SuiteApps/<ApplicationID>/ (where the transpiled files are saved after you run the build).
+In the XML definition, don't include src/FileCabinet in the path.

 • The path specified for the SPA client script (clientscriptfile) and SPA server script (serverscriptfile) must point to a location inside the SPA folder.

 • The assets folder is optional.
-If you provided a folder path in the assetsfolder field of the SPA object definition, then you also need to have the assets folder in the SPA folder.
+If you add a path in the assetsfolder field of the SPA object definition, then you also need to have the assets folder in the SPA folder.

 The basic XML definition for an SPA object in a SuiteApp looks like the following: